- Aashish Khullar Organising Partner UN Major Group For Children And Youth India

 Children and Youth Assembly and the Implementation of the New Urban Agenda

-The Assembly will consist of plenary sessions, roundtables, and break-out sessions for group discussion and training.
-Participation in the Assembly will be split into two sections: one for child participants (under 16 years old) and the other for youth and other stakeholders.
+The Assembly consisted of plenary sessions, roundtables, and break-out sessions for group discussion and training.
+Participation in the Assembly was split into two sections: one for child participants (under 16 years old) and the other for youth and other stakeholders.

-The “Children’s Section” will focus on urban issues and solutions impacting urban children, and will feature art and design, technology, and debate.
-The “Youth and Other Stakeholders Section” will divide into three streams: “Science, Technology and Innovation,” “Children and Youth in the New Urban Agenda,” and “the Stakeholder Stream,” which will enable a diverse range of youth activists, young scientists, and urban experts to network, exchange ideas, and to develop partnerships toward the implementation of the New Urban Agenda.
+The “Children’s Section” focused on urban issues and solutions impacting urban children, and featured art and design, technology, and debate.
+The “Youth and Other Stakeholders Section” was divided into three streams: “Science, Technology and Innovation,” “Children and Youth in the New Urban Agenda,” and “the Stakeholder Stream,” which enabled a diverse range of youth activists, young scientists, and urban experts to network, exchange ideas, and to develop partnerships toward the implementation of the New Urban Agenda.

-Ultimately, this Assembly will highlight how -- as leaders of today and tomorrow -- young people should be empowered, included, and recognized as agents of change in fostering a more sustainable urban future for all.
-The key recommendations and outputs of the Assembly will inform a “Children’s Charter” and “Quito Youth Commitments,” to be shared at the Habitat III Conference.
+Ultimately, this Assembly highlighted how -- as leaders of today and tomorrow -- young people should be empowered, included, and recognized as agents of change in fostering a more sustainable urban future for all.
+The key recommendations and outputs of the Assembly informed a “Children’s Charter” and “Quito Youth Commitments,” to be shared at the Habitat III Conference.

 Objectives of the Assembly